Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 Albus’s subsequent actions are unclear, although the impression given is that he was engaged in research, engaged in a partnership with Nicholas Flamel, and maintained a wide correspondence with many of the ww’s eminent figures before returning to Hogwarts as a teacher.
 In the original projections based upon Rowling’s statement that Albus was around 150 years old at the end of GoF there was ample time for this.
 With the DHs retrofit which sees him at 116 years of age at the time of his death in 1997, there simply isn’t.
 There is a brief period between about 1899, and at the latest 1935 in which some of this might have been accomplished, but for the most part, these broad associations end up needing to be scaled back to correspondence only.

 Acto Rowling acto various interviews, at some point in his life he learned to understand both Merrow and Parseltongue.
 Merrow he could have learned from the lake dwellers at Hogwarts over his period as an instructor there.
 It is unclear who taught him to understand Parseltongue.
-Later Rowling stated that she didn’t think that Parseltongue could be learned, but, really, the official Riddle backstory makes no sense unless Albus could understand it, and she had previously claimed that he could.
+Later Rowling stated that she didn’t think that Parseltongue could be learned, but, really, the official Riddle backstory makes no sense at all unless Albus could understand it, and she had previously claimed that he could.
 Presumably Parseltongue when spoken by a human is intelligible through a translation spell, rather than needing to be formally learned.

 • • • •